alex35mil/NeoHub/README.md

 ## Features
 So, what NeoHub offers?
-1. Global hotkey that shows a switcher between Neovide instances.
+1. Global hotkey to show a switcher between Neovide instances.
 You can hit this hotkey from anywhere and activate a project you need.
+2. Global hotkey to activate last used editor, if there are mulitple.
+3. Hotkey to restart current editor.
-2. CLI, which executes new Neovide instances, and if an instance at the current path is already running, it activates it instead of spawning a new one.
+4. CLI, which executes new Neovide instances, and if an instance at the current path is already running, it activates it instead of spawning a new one.

 ## Requirements
 - `macOS 13+`.